-Ever since Zika virus outbreak started showing up on news programs all over the world, we know that Zika virus is dangerous to pregnant woman, because it can cause microcephaly in newborns – a disease that is linked to defects like brain damage.
-However, new study is indicating, that pregnant woman shouldn’t be the only ones fearing Zika, since it might cause symptoms like long term memory damage and cognitive skill decline, that very much resemble those of Alzheimer’s disease.
+The Zika virus outbreak has started showing up on news programs all over the world.
+We know that the Zika virus is dangerous to pregnant women.
+It can cause microcephaly in newborns – a disease linked to birth defects like brain damage.

-This study was done by scientists at The Rockefeller University and La Jolla Institute for Allergy and Immunology, who tested the effects of Zika virus on adult’s brain on engineered mice, that were made to resemble human Zika infection effects.
+Scientists at The Rockefeller University and La Jolla Institute for Allergy and Immunology carried out this study.
+They tested the effects of the Zika virus on adult brains by using mice that were engineered to resemble the effects of the Zika infection on humans.

-They used fluorescent bio markers to be able to see which part of the brain the virus invades.
-And the results that the researchers got were shocking and alarming.
+They used fluorescent biomarkers to see which parts of the brain the virus invades.
+The results that the researchers got were shocking and alarming.

-Where are we at with Zika vaccine or ways to combat Zika virus?
-As of rights now scientists are slowly getting closer to creating a vaccine against Zika that actually works.
-However, since not much is known about Zika virus and how it affects us, and only now studies like one mentioned before are inching closer to understand this mosquito-borne disease, it might still be a while until we get Zika vaccine or scientists come up with a way how to make sure that Aedes aegypti mosquitoes don’t carry Zika anymore and therefore don’t spread it further.
+Scientists still don’t know much about the Zika virus and how it affects us.
+So, studies like the one we mentioned above are inching us closer to understanding this mosquito-borne disease.
+It might still be a while before we get a Zika vaccine or until scientists find a way to make sure that Aedes aegypti mosquitoes don’t carry Zika anymore.